LuizGuilhermecb99/LuizGuilhermecb99/README.md

 🎵 I prefer to put specific music volumes on the headphones : Even numbers

+🎞 I really like watching series and eating açai

 ✝ Christian

 🎹Keyboardist in spare time